Shooting fallout: Should elementary schools have metal detectors?

 “They’ve got to overcome social pressure to respect people’s rights and realize that the rights of those who could be injured need to be considered,” Fogle said.

-Still, he questioned how realistic it is for schools to ramp up use of metal detectors.
+Still, he questioned how realistic it is for schools to ramp up the use of metal detectors.

 “Schools are already struggling with adequate resources — finding bus drivers, finding enough teachers,” Riedman said.
 “To have comprehensive school security with 100% weapons detection essentially requires a TSA-style agency that would cost hundreds of billions of dollars to implement across the country.
 And that’s not viable.”